How to Select a Nursing College near Valley Washington

 - Administering medications

 - Coordinating care

-Nurses with a more advanced degree may have more advanced job duties and responsibilities.
-Nurse practitioners (NP), as an example, must hold a Master’s Degree and commonly work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.
+Nurses with a more advanced degree may have more complex job duties and accountabilities.
+Nurse practitioners (NP), for instance, must hold a Master’s Degree and often work more independently than their RN counterparts.
+They can provide primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.

 Nursing Degrees Available

 There are multiple degrees offered to become a registered nurse.
 And to become an RN, a student must enroll in an accredited school and program.
 A student can receive a qualifying degree in as little as 2 years, or continue on to obtain a graduate degree for a total of six years.
 Following are some brief descriptions of the nursing degrees that are offered in the Valley WA area.

 - Associates.
 The Associate Degree in Nursing (ADN) is generally a 2 year program offered by community colleges.
 It prepares graduates for an entry level position in nursing in medical centers including hospitals, clinics or nursing homes.
 Many employ the ADN as an entry into nursing and ultimately attain a more advanced degree.

 - Bachelor’s.
 The Bachelor of Science in Nursing (BSN) provides more expansive training than the ADN.
 It is generally a 4 year program offered at colleges and universities.
 Licensed RNs may be allowed to complete an accelerated program based on their prior training or degree and professional experience (RN to BSN).
 Those applying to the program may desire to advance to a clinical or administrative position, or be more competitive in the job market.